How To Visit Rainbow Bridge National Monument at Lake Powell

 Lake Powell Sandstone Canyons

-The nearest services are located at Dangling Rope Marina.
-Dangling Rope is located 10 miles from the monument via boat.
+The nearest services are at Dangling Rope Marina, which is 10 miles from the monument by boat.
 Dangling Rope has gasoline, some supplies, and emergency services.

 What Should You Bring?